General rules for the carriage of passengers

 16.2.4.3.
 If necessary, ask the Carrier’s staff member whose actions are complained about to provide explanations;

 16.2.4.4.
-Use other employees of the Carrier for matters requiring specific expertise in a particular field.
+Use other staff of the Carrier for matters requiring specific expertise in a particular field.

 16.2.5.
 The Carrier shall have the right to refuse to deal with a complaint if: